Abbatss/IpLookupService/README.md

 	d) update terraform.ts with bucket name and key name from c) .
 Set s3 bucket to store terraform state.
 	e) Run terraform script ./deploy/aws/api/terraform.ts

-AWS cloud serverless solution bes fits for usage spec: 10 000 000 users per day and 100 000 000 .
+AWS cloud serverless solution fits best for usage spec: 10 000 000 users per day and 100 000 000 .
 Cost ~25$ per day  for geo redundunt, autoscale, multi region solution with fast access throw the world.
 I wanted to put inmemory db to DynamoDB and use DAX + DynamoDB to have quick and chip storage but I have no time to do that righ now.